wayofthepie/docker-haskell-dev/README.md

-# A dockerized haskell development environment
+# Dockerized haskell dev environment
 This repo allows building a dockerized development environment for haskell, containing the following:

 * vim